May 3, 2025

 1. Order Accuracy Rate

-Formula for Calculation:
+Formula for calculation:

 Auftragsgenauigkeit = (Fehlerfreie Aufträge ÷ Gesamtanzahl der Aufträge) × 100